ni/niveristand-routing-and-faulting-custom-device/Docs/Developer Guide.md

 ## Adding New Hardware Support

 The **Routing and Faulting Custom Device** supports **SLSC Switch** hardware.
-The device is designed to support additional hardware with minimal effort.
+The Custom Device is designed to support additional hardware with minimal effort.

 1. Override the abstract switch consumer class and implement the following hardware specific methods: